Snowflake-Labs/semantic-model-generator/README.md

 * Currently we recommend you to look under the `Account locator (legacy)` method of connection for better compatibility on API.
 * It typically follows format of: `https://<accountlocator>.<region>.<cloud>.snowflakecomputing.com`
+* `SNOWFLAKE_HOST` is required if you are using the Streamlit app, but may not be required for the CLI tool depending on your Snowflake deployment.
+We would recommend setting it regardless.

 1. To set these on Mac OS/Linux: